damientseng/damientseng.github.io/_posts/2018-05-19-the-sql-rewrting-myth.md

 It's expected that this code is translated into two jobs.
 The first job tries to make the column `cc` distinct within each group of `ca`, such that a follow-up job can get a distinct count by just calculating a `count(1)`.
 But unexpectedly, _SQL4_ is still executed with just one job as if no rewriting was done.

 Well, this is interesting, though not surprising at all.
 A remarkable part of Hive's built-in efforts to query optimization was to minimize the shuffling cost.
 One of the efforts tries to remove extra jobs if the data grouped by some keys are later grouped by a subset of these keys.
 Let’s take _SQL4_ for instance.
 The subquery which groups data by `ca` and `cc` is later referred to for some aggregations on  `ca` only.
 So a direct translation of this query has two shuffles.
 This, of course, has a shorter equivalence with only one shuffle.
-Hive sees this pattern and "optimizes" the code for you, as if the code is reversed back to _SQL3_, leaving the user confused and frustrated.
+Hive sees this pattern and "optimizes" the code, as if the code is reversed back to _SQL3_, leaving the user confused and frustrated.

 Though this mechanism was introduced quite early, since version 0.6.0, it's not that well-known.
 It can be turned off by setting `hive.optimize.reducededuplication` to `false`.
 But still, there's a better way for sure.